 media representatives.
 The Public Information Office is staffed by a civilian Senior

-Public Information Officer (PIO) and five sworn, on-duty PIOs.
+Public Information Officer (PIO) and four sworn, on-duty PIOs.
 The Public

 Information Office also works closely with the Community Outreach Unit.

 to multi-alarm fires, major incidents in the City, and incidents where media is

 present.
 Additionally, PIOs collaborate with the Office of Communications and

 Public Information (OCPI) to notify the City Manager about certain incidents that may